pifroggi/vs_colorfix/README.md

 ```

 __*`clip`*__
 Clip where the colors will be applied to.
-Recommended higher than 8-bit avoid banding.
+Recommended higher than 8-bit to avoid banding.

 __*`ref`*__
 Reference clip where the colors are taken from.
-Recommended higher than 8-bit avoid banding.
+Recommended higher than 8-bit to avoid banding.

 __*`radius`*__
 Higher means a more global color match and wider bloom/bleed.